Corporate plan 2023 / 2028 (2025 / 26 refresh)

 - Building community assets - We will continue to grow the assets of all communities across Swansea by using a strengths-based approach to increase resilient community-led initiatives (such as social enterprises) and establish integrated community hubs aligned with our Local Library Plan.

-- We will make payment and awards of Housing Benefit and Council Tax Reduction timeously and accurately withing the available resources.
+- We will make payment and awards of Housing Benefit and Council Tax Reduction timeously and accurately within the available resources.

 - We will make decisions in respect of Free School entitlement within 7 working days of receiving confirmation of the customer's entitlement.